 Ewbank EP170 Lightweight Floor Polisher is powerful and versatile, but won’t damage your floors.

 Suitable for all floors including laminates, granite, wood, vinyl, and marble it’s simple to use and at 3.4 kilos it weighs hardly anything at all.

 It has a 24 cm wide cleaning path to speed up your polishing time, and 2200 rpm contra-rotating discs spinning on a 160W motor.
 That’s plenty of power to polish your floors to a high-shine.

 The Ewbank has a telescopic handle with an ergonomic grip and reusable floor polishing pads of different sorts.

 White pads are designed for scrubbing, blue ones are designed for cleaning and polishing, while the yellow pads are used for buffing floors.

-Available in deep red, this compact and stylish machine is our floor polisher best buy.
+Available in deep red, this compact and stylish machine is one of our floor polisher best buys.